 PZU Group employees by gender (converted into FTEs) in 2019 and 2020 employed.
 This percentage is 72% in the Pekao Group.
-Women account for a vast majority also in our foreign companies, i.e. as much as 74%.
+Women account for a vast majority also in our foreign companies, i.e.

 Women account for the majority of employees across the PZU Group (67%).